-I shared the story over on Instagram a few months ago about my own personal journey with plants; from being a complete hazard to them, even managing to kill cactuses (skills, I know) to now having about eighty plants.
+I shared the story over on Instagram a few months ago about my own personal journey with plants.
+From being a complete hazard to them, even managed to kill cactuses, skills, I know.
+To now having over eighty plants.

 Then I started to notice how my mood started changing.
 I started to slow down.
 Felt more present.

 The past couple of years, with the divorce and what I had been through in my marriage, had made me a little bit of a scatterbrain and I couldn’t really recognize myself.

 I’ve always been really good with sitting still and being in the moment but after the trauma, my anxiety made all of it hard for me.
 I was either reliving the past or overwhelmed and freaked out about what was going to happen in the future.
 Constantly worrying about the uncontrollable and never really in the moment.

 When I first started adding plants to my home, I noticed how relaxed it made me to take care of them.